riggsd/guano-py/doc/guano_specification.md

 supports reading or editing GUANO metadata.

-GUANO will be considered at the "Version 1.0" stage when the first conforming implementation hardware is released publically.
+GUANO will be considered at the "Version 1.0" stage when the first conforming implementation hardware is released publicly.

+Note that mention of manufacturers and products within this specification are used for reference or for example, and do not indicate adoption or endorsement of the GUANO format by those manufacturers unless explicitly stated so.

 Definitions and Common Data Conventions